Alien vs. Predator Central logo

 The first human mission to Xenomorph Prime (also known as G-435) occurred in Aliens: Outbreak (in the year 2192 in the Alien Timeline) and was headed by Sergeant Wilks (an alternate version of Corporal Hicks).
 Accompanied by a squad of synthetic Colonial Marines and Billie (a version of Newt), his objective was to secure live Xenomorph specimens for study and bring them back to Earth.
 The hive world they set down on was a barren desert with big rock formations and huge dome-shaped hives.
 Under a purple sky, the marines were first attacked by green flying creatures (not Xenomorphs), which indicates that the Aliens were not the only creatures on the planet.
 After getting massacred in a hive, the surviving marines retreated to a dropship and were about to be wiped out.
 However, a single Space Jockey appeared and obliterated the Xenomorphs with his energy weapons.
 Wilks, Billie and a surviving android named Mitch Bueller left without any specimens but the humans were soon to return.

-Alien Homeworld in Female War
+Alien Homeworld in Aliens: Female War

 Xenomorph Prime from Aliens: Female War